ropensci-archive/ghrecipes/README.md

 # ghrecipes

-The goal of ghrecipes is to provide helper functions for usual GitHub _data mining_ tasks, well at least the ones that are usual or useful for us. :smile_cat:
+The goal of ghrecipes is to provide helper functions for usual GitHub _data mining_ tasks, well at least the ones that are usual or useful for us. :smile_cat: Please suggest and discuss new recipes in [the issues tracker!](https://github.com/maelle/ghrecipes/issues)

 It uses[ GitHub V4 API](https://developer.github.com/v4/) queried thanks to the [`ghql` package](https://github.com/ropensci/ghql).
 Read more about [GitHub V4 API advantages here](https://developer.github.com/v4/#why-is-github-using-graphql).
 It then formats results using the [`jqr` package](https://github.com/ropensci/jqr), interface to [jq](https://stedolan.github.io/jq/).
 Read an intro to `jqr` power [here](http://www.carlboettiger.info/2017/12/11/data-rectangling-with-jq/). :rocket: